UBI FAQ and HOWTO

 However, if you have UBI "build" debugging messages enabled, (CONFIG_MTD_UBI_DEBUG_MSG_BLD=y), you may see a lot of these messages and they are harmless.
 They are just debugging messages in this case.

-How to force UBI to ignore sub-pages?"
+How do I force UBI to ignore sub-pages?"

 If your NAND flash supports sub-pages, UBI will use them.
 But sometimes you may want to ask UBI to ignore sub-pages, for example if you have an UBI image which was made for a similar NAND flash, but without sub-pages, or if you just want to disable sub-pages for testing purposes.
 You may do this by forcing UBI to read/write the VID header from/to the beginning of the second page, instead of the second sub-page (which is the default behavior).
 And UBI uses sub-pages only for VID headers, so this is enough.